 Ghost Towns

-The area of the northwestern lower peninsula of Michigan, which now makes up Sleeping Bear Dunes National Lakeshore, was first settled by Native Americans, who migrated into this area about 8,000 years ago as the last glaciers were melting.
-They lived in small settlements around rivers and lakes, and had only a small impact on the natural environment around them.
-The virgin pine and hardwood forests were lush, and the lakes and streams were clear and cold.
-The natives lived on fishing, gathering wild berries, hunting/trapping, and a little gardening, which provided corn, potatoes, squash, and pumpkins.
+What we know as Sleeping Bear Dunes National Lakeshore today was first settled by Native Americans, known as Anishinabek, who migrated into this area about 8,000 years ago.
+Living in small settlements around rivers and lakes.
+The Anishinabek lived on fishing, gathering wild berries, hunting/trapping, and gardening, which provided corn, potatoes, squash, and pumpkins.
 They thought it would stay this way for ever, but European settlement would change their world dramatically.

-The first Europeans entered the area in the mid-1600s through the mid-1800s to explore, evangelize the natives, and acquire furs.
+The first Europeans entered the area in the mid-1600s through the mid-1800s to explore and trade.
 Opening the Erie Canal in 1825 resulted in a dramatic increase in the use of the Great Lakes for shipping to transport people and goods to the growing Midwestern part of the continent.
-The initial Great Lakes ship traffic was made up of schooners (2-masted sail boats), but with the advent of the steam engine, sails were quickly replaced and the more dependable steamships dominated shipping.
+Great Lakes ship traffic quickly changed from schooners (2-masted sail boats), to steamships thanks to the steam engine.

 Northern Michigan Line Steamer at Glen Haven Dock